 1. Always swim on lifeguard-supervised beaches

-Not all beaches in Barbados have lifeguards, so if you are not the strongest swimmer, use a beach with a lifeguard.
+Not all beaches in Barbados have lifeguards, so if you are not the strongest swimmer, use a beach with one on duty.

 Beaches with Lifeguards in Barbados are: Accra (Rockley Beach), Alleynes Bay, Bath, Bathsheba, Batts Rock, Brownes Beach, Brandon’s Beach, Carlisle Bay, Crane, Dover, Drill Hill, Enterprise (Miami), Folkestone, Heywoods, Holetown, Maxwell, Needham’s Point, Pebbles, Royal Pavilion and Worthing.